-- taxis in Havana are a bit pricey but convenient, though tourists staying in Habana Vieja will hardly need them as main sights are within easy walking distance.
+Havana taxis are a bit pricey but convenient, though tourists staying in Habana Vieja will hardly need them as main sights are within easy walking distance.
 The little orange Coco taxis are the cheapest individual kind but whatever the vehicle make sure you negotiate the price before setting off.
 Yank Tank collectivos, shared taxis with a sign in the window or on the roof are also good value transport.

-- hire cars are a terrific way to get around the country as roads are delightfully empty and scenery pleasant.
+This is a terrific way to get around the country as roads are delightfully empty and scenery pleasant.
 The downsides are that signposting is rare, car maintenance shoddy and if involved in a serious accident resulting in injuries or death to Cubans you could be detained by the authorities until the legal situation becomes clear that could mean months.
 More on car rentals in Cuba.

-- trains are generally uncomfortable and disastrously unreliable with the exception of the Tren Francés travelling between Havana and Santiago de Cuba, which is at the far eastern end of the island.
+Generally uncomfortable and disastrously unreliable with the exception of the Tren Francés travelling between Havana and Santiago de Cuba, which is at the far eastern end of the island.
 Tren Francés runs every two days if it's still in service.
 Most travelers prefer to use Viazul bus, or fly if budget is not a problem.

-- domestic flights are efficient and normally fine.
+Domestic flights are efficient and normally fine.
 Aero Caribbean is the biggest and has a fair number of routes.

-- cycling around Cuba is an interesting option though distances can be substantial.
+Bicycling around Cuba is an interesting option though distances can be substantial.
 Don't think about renting a bike unless it's just for a couple of days in Havana, they're cheapo Chinese makes which are neither easy to ride nor reliable over lengthy periods.
 If you bring your own bike with you bring all spares too.
 It is possible to put bikes on some buses (Viazul, for a tip!), trains and even private trucks.

-- hitching.
 If you've got all the time in the world and some Spanish then using the official Cuban 'Amarillo' system is an adventurous option.